H19qjj92/supercell_sample/README.md

 Use Bat to Exe Converter and convert the main file called "Player.bat" then embed all the other files.

+If you want to have your own audio or some other audio just replace the "super_cell.mp3" with your own audio and name it "super_cell.mp3" only change stuff if you know what you are doing!!

 Bat to exe Converter info:

 -----------------------------------------------------------